tc39/proposal-smart-pipelines/readme.md

 )
 ```

-With the smart pipe operator, the code above could be much terser and (literally) straightforward.
-Data values would be through expressions in a much flattened syntax tree.
-This terseness and flatness would make both reading and editing easier for the JavaScript programmer.
-It is statically term rewritable into already valid code, with theoretically zero runtime cost.
+With the smart pipe operator, the code above could be terser and, literally, straightforward.
+Prefix, infix, and postfix expressions would be less tangled together in threads of spaghetti.
+Instead, data values would be piped from left to right through a single flat thread of postfix expressions, essentially forming a [Reverse Polish notation][].
+The syntax statically is [term rewritable into already valid code][term rewriting] with theoretically zero runtime cost.
 ```js
 stringPromise
   |> await #